 Cocaine possession is still one of the most common illegal drugs, and police make thousands of cocaine arrests per year.
-A conviction for cocaine possession in Maryland also has a maximum penalty of 4 years in prison.
 The penalty is the same for crack cocaine and powder cocaine.
 Due to the small packaging and dosage of cocaine and crack cocaine and the fact that cocaine is virtually odorless to humans there are a variety of defenses that a criminal defense lawyer can incorporate in possession of cocaine case.
 Police often locate small amounts of cocaine in a defendant’s vehicle or on the person of a defendant.
 If a police officer did not have probable cause to search the defendant or the defendant’s car there may be a motion to suppress evidence.
 The Maryland drug possession lawyers at The Herbst Firm will thoroughly examine your cocaine case and file any appropriate motions to dismiss the charges against you or a loved one.
 Do not try to fight your charges without an experienced criminal lawyer.